 “All tongue ties do not look alike – adding to the difficulty of spotting them.
 They can be thin and membranous, thick and white, short, long or wide, extending from the margin of the tongue all the way to the lower front teeth, or so short and tight that they make a web connecting the tongue to the floor of the mouth” (tonguetie.net)

 They often can’t be easily seen, therefore it takes someone skilled in lactation to piece things together.
-To consider breastfeeding history, observe a feed, evaluate babies tongue actions and oral presentation alongside mum’s comments.
+To consider breastfeeding history, observe a feed, evaluate babies tongue function and oral presentation alongside mum’s comments.
 Simply peering into a baby’s mouth or just feeling under the tongue at the front, is not a reliable method of evaluation (eg you may not be able to feel a submucosal tie and tongue may appear typical)

 If they find anything unusual they will discuss their observations, and if they do not treat tongue tie themselves or perform the full oral assessment to confirm, should advise seeing someone who specialises in this field.

 This can be easier said than done.

 Unfortunately the number of people holding the above skills are very limited and posterior ties are regularly missed by Paediatricians, Midwives, ENT (ear, nose and throat) Consultants, Breastfeeding Counsellors, Health Visitors and sadly even some Lactation Consultants (IBCLC) and/or Infant Feeding Advisors (read one mum’s experience here).
 Some only recognise a tie at the front of the tongue and state baby is not tied if they can’t easily see the frenulum, some might even tell parents posterior tongue ties don’t exist!
 Despite the fact that evidence highlights posterior tongue tie is a problem poorly recognised in the community.